-Most ELSA programmes will last for 6 to 12 weeks, helping the child to learn some specific new skills or coping strategies.
+Most ELSA programmes will last for 6 weeks, helping the child to learn some specific new skills or coping strategies.
 Clear programme aims (SMART targets) are set early on and each session has an objective - something the ELSA wants to help the child understand or achieve.
-This could be related to understanding emotions; anxiety, bereavement, family break-up etc.

 Who is the ELSA?

-Our trained ELSA is Miss Nielsen who will liaise regularly with teachers to discuss progress and check on whether new skills are being transferred into the classroom.
+Our trained ELSA is Mrs Bird who will liaise regularly with teachers to discuss progress and check on whether new skills are being transferred into the classroom.

 Why may my child been chosen?

-Your child may be identified by their class teacher as someone who would benefit from a series of ELSA sessions to help them understand and manage their emotions.
+Your child may be identified by their class teacher as someone who would benefit from a series of ELSA sessions to help them understand and manage their emotions related to a range of issues.
 This will help them to make the best possible progress both emotionally and socially.

 What issues can an ELSA help with?